morris-lab/CellOracle/docs/tutorials/base_grn.rst

-- In this documentation, we introduce details of option1 and option2.
+- Base GRNs can be constructed from scATAC-seq data (option 1) or bulk ATAC-seq data (option 2).
+Example workflows for these options are introduced in this notebook.
-- Option3 uses promoter database for the input of base-GRN construction.
-We provide pre-built promoter base-GRN for 10 species.
-You can load this base GRN using celloracle data loading function.
+- Base GRNs can be assembled using data from a promoter database (option 3).
+Within the CellOracle package, we provide pre-built promoter base GRNs for 10 species.
+These can be imported using the CellOracle data loading function.
-- In option4, any TF-target gene list can be used as a base-GRN.
-Here is an example notebook [link].
+- Base GRNs can also be constructed from a user-supplied TF-target gene list (option 4).

 Option1.
-Data preprocessing of scATAC-seq data
+Preprocessing scATAC-seq data
 ----------------------------------------------

 If you have scATAC-seq data, you can use scATAC-seq data to obtain the accessible promoter/enhancer DNA sequence.
-To prepare input data of base-GRN construction, we need to get the accessible promoter/enhancer DNA sequence from scATAC-seq data.
+The sample-specific promoter/enhancer data will be converted into base GRN in the later process.

-Here, we introduce an example method to extract active promoter / enhancer peaks from scATAC-seq data using Cicero.
+Here, we introduce an example method to extract active promoter/enhancer peaks from scATAC-seq data using Cicero.

 .. note::
-   Cicero is a R package for scATAC-seq data analysis.
-It can pick up distal cis-regulatory elements in scATAC-seq data.
+   Cicero is an R package for scATAC-seq data analysis.
+Cicero can identify distal cis-regulatory elements in scATAC-seq data.

 .. warning::
-   - Here, we intend to introduce an example of how to prepare input data. **This is not CellOracle analysis.
-We do NOT use celloracle in this step**.
+   - Here, we introduce an example of how to prepare input data of base GRN construction.
+This notebook is a data preparing example, and **this is NOT CellOracle analysis itself.
+We do NOT use CellOracle in this step**.
-   - This is just an example of data preparation step, you can analyze your data with Cicero in a different way if you are familiar with Cicero.
-If you have a question about Cicero, please read `the documentation of Cicero <https://cole-trapnell-lab.github.io/cicero-release/>`_ for the detailed usage.
+   - We provide this brief example to help new users prep their data.
+More advanced users may use an existing Cicero workflow if they have one available.
+To learn more about Cicero, please visit `Cicero's documentation page <https://cole-trapnell-lab.github.io/cicero-release/>`_ for the detailed usage.
-   - If you have a favorite algorithm / software for scATAC-data analysis, you can use totally different software to pick up gene expression regulatory elements.
+   - As noted above, you can use totally different software to idntify gene regulatory elements if you have a favorite algorithm / software for scATAC-data analysis.

 Step1. scATAC-seq analysis with Cicero